The Chambers Brothers: "Time Has Come Today"

 Ad for a 1968 Chambers Brothers concert in Seattle.

-The band scored its only major hit in late 1968 with "Time Has Come Today", an 11-minute opus written by Joe and Willie Chambers and highlighted by echoing vocal effects and Keenan's drumming which gave the song a psychedelic feel.
+The band scored its only major hit in late 1967 with "Time Has Come Today", an 11-minute opus written by Joe and Willie Chambers and highlighted by echoing vocal effects and Keenan's drumming which gave the song a psychedelic feel.
 "Time Has Come Today" was edited for release as a single and spent five consecutive weeks in September–October at No. 11 on the Billboard Hot 100.
 In Canada it reached No. 9, the first of two songs in their top 30.

 Further activities in 1968

 It was reported in the 19 August issue of Record World that producer Tim O'Brien, who had written and produced a charting single, "Sally Had a Party" for the group Flavor was working on a Chambers Brothers album.

 The group recorded the album, A New Time – A New Day which was released in October 1968.
 It contained the songs, "I Can't Turn You Loose", "Do Your Thing", "Where Have All the Flowers Gone?", "You Got the Power to Turn Me On", "I Wish It Would Rain", and the 7:26 long "A New Time - A New Day" which was written by Joe Chambers and Brian Keenan.
 The album was received quite well, which included positive reviews from Record World and Beat Instrumental.
 It did well in the charts, making it to no. 13 in the Record World 100 Top LPs chart for the week of 30 November.
 In Canada it got to no. 19 in the RPM Weekly Top 50 Albums chart.

 The group's album Groovin' Time was released in 1968.
 Released on Folkways FT 31008, it was reviewed in the 2 November 1968 issue of Cash Box.
 The reviewer said that the album was recorded before they added their fifth member.
 Referred to as a joyous package of plenty, the album contained "Groovin' Time", "Hooka Tooka", and "So Long Baby" etc. Strong sales were predicted.
-The album did chart and for the week of 16 November, the album was at no. 23 in the Record World LPs Coming Up chart.
+It was also a Pick Hit in the 2 November issue of Record World.
+The album did chart and for the week of 9 November, it debuted at No. 24 in the Record World LPs Coming Up chart.
+For the week of 16 November, the album was at no. 23 in the Record World LPs Coming Up chart.
+It held that position for an additional week.

+The single "Shout!
+Part 1" bw "Shout!
+Part 2" was released by Vault Records.
+It was a Four Star Pick in the 28 December issue of Record World.
+The reviewer wrote that with records by the Chambers Brothers selling like hot cakes, the record would soar.

-The group was no. 6 in the Record World Most Promising Male Vocal Group category of 1968.
+The group was #1 Most Promising Male Vocal Group in the Record World 1968 Annual Awards.
+But on page 8, the group was no. 6 in the Record World Most Promising Male Vocal Group category.